 Criticism can tear you apart, but only if you allow it to do that.
-Accepting criticism is an essential part of improving one’s skill.
+Accepting criticism is an essential part of improving one’s skills.
 A person always has to face his own share of criticism.
-The best kind are those who take criticism in their stride, and learn to live with it.
-It is a lot difficult than it sounds.
+The best kind is those who take criticism in their stride and learn to live with it.
+It is a lot more difficult than it sounds.

 What is the best way for freelancers to handle criticism?
 Do they need to inculcate additional traits, or should they develop certain attitudes to get things under control?
 We will look into the few ways that can help you cope with criticism.

 Compilation of free invoicing tools and services to handle your billing systems and invoices.
 Some of them are...
 Read more

 A person who accepts criticism gives himself a chance to dwell deep into his shortcomings and take a reality check.
 In the freelancing business, mistakes can take place, and to make room for improvement; one must start by being open to criticism.

 Fending off any sort of criticism will keep the person aloof about his shortcomings, hampering progress in the long run.
 A timely reprimand could save you from a big loss, as small chides help you to be fully aware of where you stand, and you tend to work on your shortcomings to come back to where you belong.

 Accepting criticism is the hallmark of a successful freelancing professional.
 A successful freelancer understands the value of being condemned, and he knows that the only thing left to do is to fight back and prove others wrong.

 As creatives, criticism is part and parcel of our careers.
 Yet, because of our artistic sensitivity, we can...
 Read more